MSDOSMAN/doomclone/README.md

-NOTE: resources/DOOMDOOM.mp3 was created by Richard Lai and is based off of Andrey Avkhimovich's remake of Andrew Hulshult's *"I Sawed the Demons"*.
+NOTE: resources/DOOMDOOM.mp3 was created by Richard Lai and is based off of Andrey Avkhimovich's remake of Bobby Prince's *"I Sawed the Demons"*.